-In 2011, the City of Rochester completed a greenhouse gas inventory and set a goal to reduce emissions from City operations by 20% over nine years (by 2020).
-The City achieved a 5% reduction in the first year alone and has since implemented many new projects that will produce an even greater reduction over the next few years.
+Encourage building retrofits (upgrades and new technology to make homes and businesses more energy efficient) Promote the installation of rooftop solar panels a greenhouse gas inventory and set a goal to reduce emissions from City operations by 20% over nine years (by 2020).
+The City achieved a 5% reduction in the first year alone and has since implemented many new projects that will produce an evén greater reduction over the next few years.